pwujczyk/ProductivityTools.Articles/2020.05.18 - Story points/Readme.md

 </p>

-# Hello decorator, how long does it take to paint my flat? - Let’s me think, about 15 strawberries.
+# Hello decorator, how long does it take to paint my flat?
+Let me think, about 15 strawberries.

 ![](Images/strawberries.jpg)